bob123456678/TrainControl/Readme.md

 ## Changelog

-* v1.11.0 [Beta] (New feature: activate or deactivate points to customize autonomously operating trains / chosen routes.
-Layout editor integration.)
+* v1.11.0 [Beta] (New feature: Layout editor integration on Windows.
+Activate or deactivate points to customize autonomously operating trains / chosen routes.)
     - Points can now be marked as active or inactive
         - Inactive points will never be chosen within paths in autonomous operation
         - Locomotives on inactive stations will now be greyed out in the semi-autonomous operation UI